-Students will develop an understanding of the rich diversity of folk music as they perfect the ability to singing as an Ensemble, dinging as a Soloist and composing as a group.
+Students will develop an understanding of the rich diversity of British folk music as they perfect the ability to perform as an ensemble, sing and compose as a group.
 They will compose and perform pieces of music from the Western Classical tradition as they learn how to identify, relate and compare specific devices/elements to their origins.
 Students will study the music from Indonesia in particular Gamelan.
 Year 8 students will also study Jazz and blues music including their origins, compositional techniques and performing styles.
+Using GarageBand, Year 8 students learn to compose using Music Technology and experiment with different timbre and 20th Century compositional techniques.

-Students will be following the EDEXCEL GCSE Music course.
-Students will be expected to perform two pieces, one solo and one ensemble.
-Both performances have to be recorded and presented with scores, professional recordings or written commentary for both performances.
+Students will be following the BTEC Level 2 Award in Music course.
+Students will be expected to perform two contrasting pieces on their chosen instrument.
+Both performances have to be recorded and presented with practice diaries that show the development of performance techniques and progress.

-The GCSE Music qualification leads directly onto A-Level / vocational music courses.
+The BTEC Music qualification leads directly onto A-Level / vocational music courses.
 Careers in the music industry are varied and include performers, composers, technicians and management roles.

 The multi-disciplinary skills taught are much sought after by employers and music graduates make up a large proportion of many key sectors including finance, law and consultancy.